thebeebs/Content/five-things-you-cant-do-with-html5-yet.md

 ---
-title: Five Things You Can’t Do With HTML5 (yet)
+title: "Five Things You Can\u2019t Do With HTML5 (yet)"
 authors:
 - thebeebs
-intro: 'As much as I&rsquo;m fascinated with where HTML5 i...'
+intro: As much as I&rsquo;m fascinated with where HTML5 i...
 types:
 - shorts
 categories: